MrNerd892/asthma_disease_detection_binary_classification/README.md

 # asthma_disease_detection_binary_classification
 This uses a dataframe and try to predict if an individual as asthma or not, using the data points provided.
-In this projects the models were not turned to get the best predictions
+In this projects the models were not turned to get the best predictions. just employed the best techniques to get the best accuracy, precision and recall. we focused more on getting a higher precision and recall rather than accuracy.
+This was a binary classification and the nodel used were; Logestic Regression, Random forest classifier and suport vector machine modles.